The Pupil Premium at St Filumena’s Catholic Primary School

 Pupil Premium Outcomes

-This year Pupil Premium pupils have achieved positive results in their Key Stage 2 SATs (August 2019).
+Pupil Premium pupils have achieved positive results in the latest Key Stage 2 SATs (2019).
 These results are in line with the new measures and curriculum that has been introduced in UK schools.
-For example;

 - 100% of Pupil Premium pupils achieved expected standard in Reading.